bricked-contrib/mithril-shell/docs/getting-started/installation.md

 This is temporary behaviour until a native notification center is implemented ([#8](https://github.com/AndreasHGK/mithril-shell/issues/8)).

+To correctly display the battery percentage the upower package is needed.

 If your home-manager setup uses [stylix](https://github.com/danth/stylix), integration with it is automatically enabled.
 This behaviour can be disabled.